Articles

 Step 7: Leverage Multi-Channel Promotion for Maximum Reach

 While email drives the majority of registrations, successful attendance strategies incorporate multiple touch points to maintain visibility and engagement.
+Leveraging social media platforms and compelling visuals can help reach a wider audience and boost interest in your webinar.

 Utilise Social Media Strategically